neo4j-contrib/twitter-neo4j/docker/DM_README.txt

 *Help guide for running this code for DM check*
 Steps overview:
 0. Fetch this Github to your machine (git clone ....)
-1. Install the necessary python packages (pip3 install oauth2)
+1. Install the necessary python packages (pip3 install oauth2).
+It is preferred to use the python virtualenv for avoiding any conflict (Refer: https://sites.google.com/site/jbsakabffoi12449ujkn/home/software-programming/python-virtual-environment-a-means-for-using-multiple-python-versions-concurrently for this)

 2. Below are the steps for providing twitter auth
 Set following environment variable (Needed for twitter authentication).
 Below example is for Linux and Macbook